 Do you have a favorite color or colors, and have they changed since you became a dyer?

-Can you share some of your plans for Indie Spotlight?
+Can you share some of your plans for Indie Untangled?

 When and how did you learn to knit?